Flickdm/tianocore-wiki.github.io/Tasks-Build-a-C-compiler-for-EBC.md

+# Tasks Build A C Compiler For EBC

 Build a C compiler that is able to generate EBC (EFI Byte Code)

 **:red_circle: This project is not recommended as the relevance of EBC has waned. :red_circle:**